benmvp/benmvp-cli/docs/api/start.md

 ## Examples

-To run all modes (default behavior):
+To continuously run all modes on all files (default behavior):

 ```js
 import {start} from '@benmvp/cli'